 - always tell us about changes in circumstance

 - if you continue to display the badge when you no longer need it you may be fined up to £1,000.
-The badge should be returned, as soon as possible, to your local Health and Social Care Partnership office.
+The badge should be returned to your local Health and Social Care Partnership office.

 Lost or stolen badges

 Lost or stolen badges must be reported to the police immediately.
-You must then report online or contact your nearest Health and Social Care Partnership office, or the Blue Badge Team, with the reference number given to you by the police.
+You must then contact the Blue Badge Team, with the reference number given to you by the police.

 If your application is refused